Fine Needle Aspiration

 Firstly, this is one of the reasons why annual examinations are so important!
 Your veterinarian has the knowledge and experience to determine which lumps we should pay special attention to.
-The general "rule of thumb” for any mass that is detected, is if it is greater than 1 cm, and present for greater than 1 month, it should be examined by your veterinarian.
+The general “rule of thumb” for any mass that is detected, is if it is greater than 1 cm and present for greater than 1 month, it should be examined by your veterinarian.

-If your pet has a lump that is GREATER THAN 1 CM FOR GREATER THAN 1 MONTH, book an appointment with your veterinarian to have it examined.
+|If your pet has a lump that is GREATER THAN 1 CM FOR GREATER THAN 1 MONTH, book an appointment with your veterinarian to have it examined.|

-Despite all of our superpowers as veterinarians, we do not have "microscopic X-ray vision”, and we do not have a crystal ball in our pockets that might help us tell you exactly what your dog or cat’s lump is made of!
-Your pet’s breed, age, and history of skin tumors or skin disease, as well as palpation of the mass’ consistency, location, size, appearance, and rate of growth will help us form a list of probably causes.
+Despite all of our superpowers as veterinarians, we do not have a “microscopic X-ray vision”, and we do not have a crystal ball in our pockets that might help us tell you exactly what your dog or cat’s lump is made of!
+Your pet’s breed, age, and history of skin tumors or skin disease, as well as palpation of the mass’ consistency, location, size, appearance, and rate of growth, will help us form a list of probable causes.
 However, the true diagnosis can only be obtained with aspiration or biopsy of that mass.
 With some lumps, we may have a high level of confidence that they are benign and can be monitored, like sebaceous adenomas.
-Others, like the common "fatty lump”, we can have a relative confidence, but it is important to understand that more malignant tumors can have an identical appearance.
+Others, like the common “fatty lump”, we can have relative confidence, but it is important to understand that more malignant tumors can have an identical appearance.

 So this month, Gateway Pet Hospital is launching our inaugural “LUMP MONTH”.
 We encourage you to bring your pet in to have his/her lumps examined, aspirated and sent to a pathologist.
 Please call us to learn about our “lump month” promotions.